Unveil Inversion and Invariance in Flow Transformer for Versatile Image Editing: Experiments

 \subsection{Setup}

-\textbf{Baselines and implementations.} We mainly compare our methods with previous state-of-the-art turning-free image editing methods: P2P~\cite{hertz2022prompt}, PnP~\cite{tumanyan2023plug}, MassCtrl~\cite{cao2023masactrl}, InfEdit~\cite{xu2023inversion}.
-All these methods use attention maps in U-Net to control the invariance for editing.
+\textbf{Baselines and implementations.} We mainly compare our methods with previous state-of-the-art turning-free image editing methods: P2P~\cite{hertz2022prompt}, PnP~\cite{tumanyan2023plug}, MassCtrl~\cite{cao2023masactrl}, InfEdit~\cite{xu2023inversion}, RFinv~\cite{rout2024semantic}.
+The first four use attention maps in U-Net to control the invariance for editing.
 Specifically, MasaCtrl and InfEdit address the issue of non-rigid editing.
-Additionally, we also include the instruction-based editing method InsP2P~\cite{brooks2023instructpix2pix} which is retrained with the triplet of before-and-after image pairs and the editing instruction.
-For all methods, we use their official implementations for evaluation.
+RFinv~\cite{rout2024semantic} is close to our work exploring flow-based models for tuning-free editing, but is based on Flux-dev.
+Additionally, we also include the instruction-based editing method InsP2P~\cite{brooks2023instructpix2pix}, which is retrained with the triplet of before-and-after image pairs and the editing instruction.
+We follow their official implementations for evaluation for all methods.
 We implement our method based on the Stable Diffusion 3.5 and use the basic Euler sampler of rectified flow for sampling and inversion.
 We use 30 steps for inversion and choose the CFG as 1 and 2 for inversion and editing respectively.
 We set the fixed-point iteration number as 3.
 For methods based on diffusion U-Net and DDIM sampling, we use 50 as inversion steps and choose CFG as 7, which follows their default settings.

-\textbf{Evaluation Datasets and Metrics.} We evaluate our method based on the PIE benchmark~\citep{ju2024pnp} which includes 700 natural and artificial images in total.
+\textbf{Evaluation datasets and metrics.} We evaluate our method based on the PIE benchmark~\citep{ju2024pnp} which includes 700 natural and artificial images in total.
 The dataset covers a wide range of editing types and provides detailed metrics to evaluate both the editing ability and invariance preservation ability at the same time.
 Concretely, for invariance preservation, the metrics include PSNR, LPIPS, MSE, and SSIM.
 Note that the numbers of these metrics reported in this paper are scaled.
 For the editing ability, the metric calculates the CLIP similarity between the whole image and the target prompt (Whole) and between the target regions and the target text prompt (Edited).